pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step3-view-creation.md

   - The chart title is build with the labels of the mapped attributes, by calling [getColumnLabel]({{site.refDocsUrlPattern | replace: '$', 'pentaho.data.ITable' | append: '#getColumnLabel'}}).
   - The Bar model's `barSize` property is being used to limit the width of bars.
+  - The rowIndex is being used to cycle through and select the bar color from the `palette` property.

-Now, refresh the `index.html` page in the browser, and you should finally see a Bar chart!
+Now, refresh the `sandbox.html` page in the browser, and you should finally see a Bar chart!

 **Continue** to [Styling the view](step4-view-styling).